 This reader favorite is so good, we HAD to make it again three years later.
 Check out the new and improved Recipe Revamp: How to Make a Chipotle-Style Burrito Bowl at Home!

 So Chipotle is one of my guilty pleasures, but as someone who’s (1) saving for her wedding and (2) trying to fit into said wedding dress I know it’s not realistic for me to eat there often.
-That’s why I decided to try making my own version of their Chicken Burrito Bowl at home by using lower fat ingredients (for those who don’t care you can just substitute with regular).
-I had an absolute blast making up this concoction.
+That’s why I decided to try making a copycat version of their Chicken Burrito Bowl at home.
+And because I’m all about healthy cooking, I made this recipe slightly better for us by using lower fat ingredients (for those who don’t care you can just substitute with regular).
+I had an absolute blast making up this concoction, and the best part was that it was so quick and easy.
 This recipe is completely made up based solely on my extensive knowledge of how Chipotle food tastes and just simple experimentation.
 I hope you enjoy my attempt at making a copycat recipe.

 Chipotle-style Chicken Burrito Bowl

 For Cilantro-Lime Rice: